openfl/OpenFLDevelopersGuide/sockets/README.md

 3. Call the listen() method
 4. Respond to the connect event, which provides a Socket object for each incoming connection The ServerSocket object continues to listen for new connections until you call the close() method.

 The following code example illustrates how to create a socket server application.
 The example listens for incoming connections on port 8087\.
-When a connection is received, the example sends a message (the string “Connected.”) to the client socket.
+When a connection is received, the example sends a message (the string "Connected.") to the client socket.
 Thereafter, the server echoes any messages received back to the client.

 package